 Tell your doctor if you have any side effects that are causing you trouble.

-Sometimes, steroids may cause a temporary increase in your blood sugar level.
+Sometimes, steroids cause a temporary increase in your blood sugar level.
 You may have regular blood or urine tests to check this.
-During treatment, tell your doctor if you get very thirsty or if you are passing more urine than usual.
+During treatment, tell your doctor if you get very thirsty or if you are passing urine (peeing) more than usual.
 If you have diabetes, tell your doctor before you start taking steroids.

 Side effects usually get better when you finish taking steroids.
-But some people feel tired, have aches and pains, or have low moods when they stop taking them.
-This usually gets better within 2 to 3 days as your body adjusts to the change in steroid levels.
+But you may feel tired, have aches and pains, or have low moods for 2 to 3 days after you stop taking them.
+This is because your body is adjusting to the change in steroid levels.